ethereum/go-ethereum/README.md

 After adding a page, you will also need to list it in `/src/data/documentation-links.yaml`.
 This file defines the documentation structure which you will see on the left sidebar in the documentation pages.

+### Updating `/docs` folder structure

+Documentation pages are located in the `/docs` folder in the root directory of the project.
+If you want to update the structure of the docs, you will also need to update the `/src/data/documentation-links.yaml` file, which defines the documentation structure for the documentation navigation component.
+Failing to do will result in either missing or broken links.

 ### Building locally